saksham4106/anime-terminal/README.md

 A cli to browse, watch and download anime.

-Watch your favorite anime from linux terminal.
+Watch your favorite anime from *nix terminal.
 You don't need a browser to watch anime now.

 This tool scrapes the site [gogoanime](https://gogoanime.cm).